back to overview

 library("dplyr")

+We want to join our distibution data (in the species dataframe) with the grid we just imported.
 To make a join between two tables, they need to have a column in common.
 The grid ID is the column in common in our case, but it is not named the same.
 Let’s rename one.

 colnames(grid)[1] <- "grid_id"